sandy-tasks/Cyclistic-Bike-Share-Analysis/README.md

 * **Initial Row Count:** Verified a total of **5,552,994** trips in the raw consolidated table (`master_data_2025`).
 * **Error Detection:** Identified 29 records where `ended_at` was earlier than or equal to `started_at` (negative or zero trip duration).

+## 📊 4.
+Analyze

+In this phase, I am performing descriptive analysis to uncover how different user segments, category utilize the service.

+### Key Findings (So Far):
+* **Ride Duration:** Casual riders have a significantly higher average ride length compared to annual members, suggesting leisure-oriented usage versus commuting patterns.
+* **Trip Distribution:** Currently analyzing the busiest days of the week to identify peak usage times for each segment.
 * **Final Transformation:** Created a finalized table (`master_data_cleaned`) excluding these 29 records.
 * **Final Dataset Size:** **5,552,965** rows ready for analysis.